Kiel: Modern times

 Because of its new role as Germany's main naval base, Kiel very quickly increased in size in the following years, from 18,770 in 1864 to about 200,000 in 1910.
 Much of the old town centre and other surroundings were levelled and redeveloped to provide for the growing city.
 The Kiel tramway network, opened in 1881, had been enlarged to 10 lines, with a total route length of 40 km, before the end of the First World War.

-Kiel was the site of the sailors' mutiny which sparked the German Revolution in late 1918.
-Just before the end of the First World War, the German fleet stationed at Kiel was ordered to be sent out on a last great battle with the Royal Navy.
-The sailors, who thought of this as a suicide mission which would have no effect on the outcome of the war, decided they had nothing to lose and refused to leave the safety of the port.
-The sailors' actions and the lack of response of the government to them, fuelled by an increasingly critical view of the Kaiser, sparked a revolution which caused the abolition of the monarchy and the creation of the Weimar Republic.
+Kiel was the site of the sailors' mutiny which led to the German Revolution in late 1918.
+Just before the end of the First World War, the German fleet stationed at Kiel was ordered to sail out for a last great battle with the Royal Navy.
+The sailors, who thought of it as a suicide mission which would have no effect on the outcome of the war, decided they had nothing to lose and refused to obey orders.
+They took over Kiel and then spread out to other north German ports, sparking the revolution which led to the abolition of the monarchy and the creation of the Weimar Republic.

 During the Second World War, Kiel remained one of the major naval bases and shipbuilding centres of the German Reich.
 There was also a slave labour camp for the local industry.
-Owing to its status as a naval port and as production site for submarines, Kiel was heavily bombed by the Allies during this period.
+Owing to its status as a naval port and production site for submarines, Kiel was heavily bombed by the Allies during this period.
 The bombing destroyed more than 80% of the remaining old town, 72% of the central residential areas, and 83% of the industrial areas.
 During the RAF bombing of 23/24 July 1944, Luftwaffe fighters tried to intercept the spoof (i.e. decoy) force instead of the main force attacking Kiel, and there was no water for three days; trains and buses did not run for eight days and there was no gas available for cooking for three weeks.